VictorYou/homework_app/README.md

 Then you can merge code to main branch and build http://13.57.252.126:8080/job/build-app/job/main/, which builds and deploys to production environment.

 # CICD pipeline
 Jenkins pipeline is used for CICD purpose.
-A docker image is built and pushed to docker registry, and kustomize is used to generate cluster specific manifest for deployment.
+Server: http://13.57.252.126:8080/, Username: admin, password: 123456 A docker image is built and pushed to docker registry, and kustomize is used to generate cluster specific manifest for deployment.
 1 pipeline is for build/deploy to non production clusters.
 <img width="1375" height="534" alt="image" src="https://github.com/user-attachments/assets/1c93bf2e-02a3-44a6-8865-681de3429812" />
 another pipeline is for build/deploy to production cluster.